wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-watchOS.md

 The time is synchronized automatically in the following situations:

-- When token header is being calculated with asynchronous method.
+- When a token header is being calculated using the asynchronous API.

 ### Manually Synchronize Time